okeeffed/dennisokeeffe-blog/content/blog/cra-d3-wordcloud.md

 description: Creating a D3 word cloud from a base Create React App project.
 ---

-# Creating a D3 Word Cloud using Create React App

 ## Initialise CRA App

 First of all, initalise the React app: